-Since we're at the beginning of a series, it's a good time to add to your library of Bible-study resources.
-Pastor Chuck recommends you add one per month.
+Since we're at the beginning of a series, it's a good time to add to your library of Bible study resources.
+Chuck recommends you add one per month.
 Below, we've provided a few to consider if you don't already have them.

 1. Bible Dictionary: This invaluable tool compiles hundreds-if not thousands-of articles explaining what you find in the Bible.
-Free online Bible dictionaries include the Holman Bible Dictionary and the Baker's Evangelical Dictionary of Biblical Theology at studylight.org.
-Pastor Chuck prefers The New Unger's Bible Dictionary available for purchase at insight.org.
+Chuck prefers The New Unger's Bible Dictionary.

-- 2. Study Bible: We recommend The Swindoll Study Bible available for purchase at insight.org.
-If you already have it, Pastor Chuck also likes the New Living Translation Life Application Study Bible and the New American Standard Bible Ryrie Study Bible.
+- 2. Study Bible: We recommend The Swindoll Study Bible.
+If you already have it, Chuck also likes the New Living Translation Life Application Study Bible and the New American Standard Ryrie Study Bible.
 All of these study Bibles complement each other. - 3.
-Commentary: If you don't have a commentary set, we recommend either The Bible Knowledge Commentary or The Expositor's Bible Commentary.
+Commentary: If you don't have a commentary set, we recommend either The Bible Knowledge Commentary or The Expositor's Bible Commentary for a full set.
 If you want a stand-alone commentary on Jonah, we recommend The NIV Application Commentary: Jonah, Nahum, Habakkuk, Zephaniah.

-Before examining each fruit in the spiritual orchard of Jonah, this study provides a bird's-eye view of the flow of the story.
-To aid you, review Pastor Chuck's overview chart of Jonah.
+Before examining each fruit in the spiritual orchard of Jonah, this study puts us on a plane to fly above it.
+To aid us, Chuck Swindoll created an overview chart of Jonah.
+Review that now to get a bird's eye view of the flow of the story.